Dense Fog Advisory issued for Amite, Hancock, Harrison, Jackson, Pearl River, Pike, Walthall by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-14 06:10:00 CST Expires: 2022-12-14 07:15:00 CST Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2022-12-14 14:54:00 CST Expires: 2022-12-14 15:15:00 CST Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Rankin; Simpson The National Weather Service in Jackson has issued a * Tornado Warning for Southeastern Rankin County in central Mississippi North central Simpson County in central Mississippi * Until 715 AM CST. * At 610 AM CST, a severe thunderstorm capable of producing a tornado was located over Harrisville, or near Star, moving northeast at 30 mph.
+Target Area: Forrest A TORNADO WARNING REMAINS IN EFFECT UNTIL 315 PM CST FOR NORTHEASTERN FORREST COUNTY At 254 PM CST, a severe thunderstorm capable of producing a tornado was located near Hattiesburg, moving northeast at 40 mph.
 HAZARD...Tornado.
 SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely. * This dangerous storm will be near Star around 620 AM CST.
-Piney Woods around 625 AM CST.
-Cato around 635 AM CST.
-Johns around 645 AM CST.
-Pelahatchie around 705 AM CST.
-Other locations impacted by this tornadic thunderstorm include Braxton and Puckett.
+Tree damage is likely.
+This dangerous storm will be near Petal and Sunrise around 300 PM CST.
+Macedonia around 310 PM CST.
 TORNADO...RADAR INDICATED MAX HAIL SIZE...0.00 IN

 Comments / 0